-Finally we heard the politicians's favourite position taker.
+Finally, we heard the politician's favourite position taker.

 There will be some who argue that now the country has voted for such far-reaching change in our relationship with Europe that is time to consolidate and tread water in the area of domestic reform.